sadiqbasha797/fractionall/frontend/API_CONFIGURATION_README.md

 # API Configuration Guide

-This guide explains how to configure the frontend to use different API endpoints (localhost vs production).
+This guide explains the API configuration for the frontend.
+The application is now configured to use the production API endpoint.

 ## Configuration Files